devleaks/cockpitdecks-docs/docs/Installation.md

 Cockpitdecks is a regular python application and will run with python 3.10, or newer.

-It is recommended to create a virtual environment and run Cockpitdecks within that environment.
+It is recommended to create a dedicated environment and run Cockpitdecks within that environment.
 A set of packages need to be installed in that environment before Cockpitdecks can run.

 1. Check Installation Requirements
 2. Create a directory and download Cockpitdecks software from github.